 Much of this site is devoted to addressing issues of grammar, mechanics, and usage.
-As with any such resource, certain values and beliefs about language underpin the content on these pages, and we believe that visitors deserve to know what those values are:
+As with any such resource, certain values and beliefs about language underpin the content of these pages, and I believe visitors deserve to know those values:

 Many so-called (and highly revered) “rules” are, in fact, shibboleths: they are used by those who consider themselves “in the know” to make an arrogant and unfounded claim of superiority over those who are not privy to the same depth of knowledge about those rules.
 Other so-called “rules” are not, in fact, rules at all but matters of style that vary from one discipline or context to another.
 (See our post on style manuals.)
 Still others are made up; they are merely myths that have been passed along as truth for so long that they have become entrenched. (“Never start a sentence with and, but, or because,” for example, or never split an infinitive.
 Poppycock and balderdash!)